Home – Brigid of Faughart Festival

 Stay up to date with event details by connecting to our Brigid of Faughart Facebook Page.

-For information on our Festival 2014 guests and speakers, please click HERE.
+For information on our Festival 2015 guests, please click HERE.

 To view some of the photos of the various events that took place during the 2013 & 2014 Brigid of Faughart Festival please click HERE.